adriangargom/adriangargom/README.md

 <!--
 ### A software developer currently studying
 -->
-Hi, my name is Adrian , and i am currently studying computer science,
+Hi, my name is Adrian i'm a software Deveoper based in Spain , and i am currently studying computer science,
 <br><br>
 I have arround 3 years of self thought experience in the world of software development, in that time i had work with diferent languages and tools from diferent fields an applications.
 <br><br>